LIGHT

 This line indicates that the application inside the container is waiting for IDE debug connection on port number 5005.
 Let’s open the light-router project in IDEA.
 To set up the remote debug, follow the steps below.

-to add a remote application called remote. - Setup the parameters as below
+• Click + to add a remote application called remote.

-to close the popup window. - Click
+• Click Apply and OK to close the popup window.

-in the popup dropdown to start the debug session.
+• Click Run tab and Debug menu and select remote in the popup dropdown to start the debug session.

 You can set the breakpoints in the initialization code if you want to debug the logic during the server startup.
 Once the debug session is started, the light-router application inside the container will be started and running as usual.
 The rest of the debug is the same as you are debugging a standalone application.